Ammonium chloride: Flotation

 Giant squid and some other large squid species maintain neutral buoyancy in seawater through an ammonium chloride solution which is found throughout their bodies and is less dense than seawater.
 This differs from the method of flotation used by most fish, which involves a gas-filled swim bladder.

 Batteries

 Around the turn of the 20th century, ammonium chloride was used in aqueous solution as the electrolyte in Leclanché cells that found a commercial use as the "local battery" in subscribers' telephone installations.
 Those cells later evolved into zinc–carbon batteries still using ammonium chloride as electrolyte.

+Concrete treatments

+Ammonium chloride is known to be an aggressive cleaning agent.